What Makes Pennsylvania the Best Place to Retire In

 - No Income Tax on Retirement Income: While the state does tax income from active employment — even if you are retired from your primary job — Pennsylvania does not tax any of the traditional retirement income funds.

 - Low Sales Tax: Your retirement budget will stretch further in Pennsylvania with a sales tax rate of six percent.
 With food, clothing and heating fuel exempt from sales tax, you have a significant financial advantage in the Keystone State

-- Access to Restorative Care & Healthcare: Pennsylvania has an assortment of VA hospitals and other medical facilities that offer state-of-the-art healthcare services, including world-renowned health systems such as Penn State/Hershey Medical Center; Penn Medicine and UPMC.
+- Access to Restorative Care & Healthcare Facilities: Pennsylvania has an assortment of VA hospitals and other medical facilities that offer state-of-the-art healthcare services, including world-renowned health systems such as Penn State/Hershey Medical Center; Penn Medicine and UPMC.

 - Change of Seasons: The geography of Pennsylvania is varied, and there are four distinct seasons that provide a variety of weather and beauty.
 Pennsylvania is renowned for having the most beautiful and long-lasting fall foliage in the country that provides a spectacular display of color in autumn.

 Learn More About Retiring at the Best Place in PA